survivejs/webpack-book/manuscript/techniques/04_testing.md

 Porting a webpack setup to Jest requires more effort especially if you rely on webpack specific features.
 [The official guide](https://jestjs.io/docs/en/webpack.html) covers quite a few of the common problems.
 You can configure Jest to use Babel through [babel-jest](https://www.npmjs.com/package/babel-jest) as it allows you to use Babel plugins like [babel-plugin-module-resolver](https://www.npmjs.com/package/babel-plugin-module-resolver) to match webpack's functionality.

+## Mocking

+Mocking is a technique that allows you to replace test objects.
+Consider using [Sinon](https://www.npmjs.com/package/sinon) for this purpose as it works well with webpack.

+{pagebreak}

 ## Removing files from tests

 If you execute tests through webpack, you may want to alter the way it treats assets like images.
 You can match them and then use a `noop` function to replace the modules as follows: